 Figure 9.
-The attention mechanism.
+The attention mechanism

 As a result of an attention mechanism, a query and a group of key-value pairs are mapped into an output, where each pair is displayed as a vector.
 Each value is weighted according to its relationship with its corresponding key based on a compatibility function.
-Their attention mechanism is called "Scaled Dot-Product Attention," and is defined as follows:
+Their attention mechanism is called “Scaled Dot-Product Attention,” and is defined as follows: